ThromboStep:

 Immune Thrombocytopenia

-Highly specific evaluation of thrombocytopenia.
+Highly specific evaluation of thrombocytopenia

-Immune thrombocytopenic purpura (ITP) is an autoimmune disorder characterised by a low platelet count and mucocutaneous bleeding.
+Immune Thrombocytopenic Purpura (ITP) is an autoimmune disorder characterised by a low platelet count and mucocutaneous bleeding.
 The autoantibodies are directed primarily to the platelet-specific receptors CD41a (GPIIb/IIIa) and CD42b (GPIb).

 As a result, the sensitized platelets are rapidly cleared by the monocyte-macrophage cell systems.
 The determination of autoantibodies against thrombocytes allows differentiate immune from nonimmune thrombocytopenia.